fdilke/bewl/notes/for-sussex.md

 ## Who might use this project?

 Bewl definitely needs users.
-Some possibilities:
+Some possible interest groups:

 - People who want to use it as a learning aid to understand category theory.
 On the GitHub repo, I explain how to quickly set up a command-line REPL for this.

-- Music theorists, continuing the Noll approach.
+- Music theorists, continuing the Noll approach

 - Monoid and semigroup theorists, to explore the possibilities of topos-theoretic reasoning with actions